Maintenance and Complications – Implant supported prosthesis

-It is written that ideally the prosthesis will be removed once a year and have the screws replaced.
+It is said by some that ideally the prosthesis will be removed once a year and have the screws replaced.
 I disagree and do not do it unless I see a need.
 However, there has been some research to suggest a re-tightening at 5 years.
 The loose screws in that study correlate to misfit prosthesis and since the study is old is likely from metal that was cast and may not be an issue with milled bars.

 “I don’t take the prosthesis off unless I have a reason to do so.
 If I see thread exposure, inflammation, poor oral hygiene or any other reason.
 Screw threads will cross thread, you will find sometimes that you have created a problem that you other wise would not have created.”
 Howard C.

-When doing this the screws should be either
+When doing this the MUA screw to the implant should be either

 - Placed to 35Ncm (if that is the recommended torque angled in particular may not be) and left for 15 minutes then rechecked